Pre-Departure Checklist for Penn/CHOP Facutly and Staff Visitors

 This is a new requirement for all visitors working in Botswana.
 You must be prepared to apply for a permit waiver.
 The application includes two documents: a notarized copy of your passport photo page and a letter of invitation.
 Take the following steps at least 60 days before you arrive in Botswana in order to start the process:

-- Email your confirmed flight itinerary to Liza Rissik (email@example.com), copying Lesego Sethole (firstname.lastname@example.org).
+- Email your confirmed flight itinerary to Liza Rissik (firstname.lastname@example.org), copying Amy Gastinger (email@example.com).

-- Lesego will write your letter of invitiation.
+- Amy will write your letter of invitation.
 She uses your flight itinerary to draft the letter, so make sure to inform her of any changes in your travel.
 The letter will be ready for you when you arrive in Botswana.

 - Get a notarized copy of your passport.

-- Scan and email the notarized copy to Emmanuel (email@example.com) and copy Lesego Sethole (firstname.lastname@example.org).
+- Scan and email the notarized copy to Emmanuel (firstname.lastname@example.org).